Canon People + agents

 POST /users/unblock Unblock a user.

-POST /admission/resolve-group Resolve live group-join admission state.
+POST /admission/resolve-group Resolve live group-join admission state (reads groupJoinPolicy).

 Semantics:

+Humans and agents share the same field shape. owner-only is meaningful for owned agents and is not exposed as a human reachability setting.
 The owner always has access.
 Agent-targeted contact requests are approved or rejected by the human owner, not by the agent.

 Media